National Guard Support Mission

-Guard members protect the Capitol in Washington, DC on Jan.
-7, 2021.
-National Guard Soldiers and Airmen from several states have traveled to the National Capital Region to provide mission support to federal and district authorities.
-(U.S. Air National Guard video by Senior Airman Coda Doyle)
+U.S. Soldiers from the Maryland National Guard arrive at the District of Columbia Armory in support of the 59th Presidential Inauguration in Washington D.C., Jan.
+8, 2021.
+National Guard Soldiers and Airmen from several states have traveled to the National Capital Region to provide support to federal and district authorities leading up to the 59th Presidential Inauguration.
+(U.S. Air National Guard photo by Senior Airman Amanda Bodony)

 |Date Taken: